streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the company&rsquo;s common stock'
+        description: the stock market ticker symbol associated with the company&rsquo;s common stock
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: related
-        description: ' filter whether the list returned includes all press releases where a company is the subject or only press releases issued by the company: all | false | true'
+        description: 'filter whether the list returned includes all press releases where a company is the subject or only press releases issued by the company: all | false | true'
         type: string